cajoshuapark/crypto-bot/README.md

 # Crypto-Bot
- Automated Cryptocurrency Trading Bot writtin in python
+ Automated Cryptocurrency Trading Bot writtin in python.
+Has customizable Candlestick and Buy & Sell Graphs

 ## Logging into NDAX Exchange
 Using ccxt library to access NDAX exchange using API Key.